!-- Google Tag Manager -->

 A contact allergy occurs when a substance activates an immune response after direct contact with your skin (which differs from localized skin irritation).

-Feminine Urgicare identifies contact allergens like poison ivy, latex, and metals with patch testing.
-Your provider places potential allergens on a patch and puts the patch on your skin (usually on your back).
+The clinical team identifies contact allergens like poison ivy, latex, and metals with patch testing at our facilities.
+Your attending provider places potential allergens on a patch and puts the patch on your skin (usually on your back).

 After wearing the patch for several days, you return to the office to see if any of the allergens caused a skin reaction.